kevinchua6/Automatic-Scrolling-js/README.md

 `upper_boundary` and `lower_boundary` refer to the size of the areas, in pixels, at the top and bottom of the screen where the scrolling will take place.
 If no values are given, a default value of 100 pixels is assumed for both.

+refer to the example folder for more information.

 Adjust `scroll_step` to change the speed of scrolling
 `scroll-behavior: smooth;` can be removed if smooth scrolling is not desired